kestal/univers/Magic/About magic.md

 The more the spell shapes the world, the higher the concentration is needed.

 Sources of power are bonds that allow to use the preater easier.
-If a novice use a strong source to cast a spell too powerfull for him, he will faint and harm himself badly.
+If a novice try to cast a spell too powerfull for him, he will faint and eventually harm himself badly.

 Casting basically does not require any lyrics or ritual.
 However, it requires to lead the magical streams.
 Although it can be done by though, some gesture are also used to catch them and to make them flow as wished.
+Thereby, becoming a wizard is a long learning to feel and use the praeter, nothing like book reading.

 # Frame of magic